Staying Focused on Your Objectives

 Objectives help to make e-mail marketing decisions but make sure your other activities support your objectives as well.
 Here are some tips for making sure your business operations share the same objectives:

-2. Make sure your employees and other business partners are aware of your objectives so that they can act accordingly when dealing with , suppliers, and the public.
+2. Make sure your employees and other business partners are aware of your objectives so that they can act accordingly when dealing with customers, suppliers, and the public.

 3. Delegate smaller objectives that will help reach larger or ongoing objectives.